cutesteffen/Steffen-Vc_Streamer/README.md

-# ALBYVIDEOPLAYERBOT
+# Steffen-Vc_Streamer
-Telegram bot to stream videos in telegram voicechat for both groups and channels.
-Supports live streams, YouTube videos and telegram media.
-With record stream support, Schedule streams, and many more.
+This is the advanced bot to stream the video of any platforms in telegram vc.
+By using this bot you can stream movies , cricket matches , netflix webseries , youtube videos , any mp4 file with lag free and meloady environment with record stream support, Schedule streams, and many more functions .

 ## Config Vars:
 ### Mandatory Vars